jakubgania/github-1/README.md

 # github-1

-Get the number of commits on a given day.
+Get the number of commits on a given day - https://github.com/username Preparation for the scraper

 document.getElementsByTagName("g")